-How much driving depends on your personally chosen activities and locations chosen to visit on your customized itinerary.
-Generally we design our private tours so that there is as little time as possible on the vehicle and plenty to see.
+How much driving depends on your personally chosen activities and locations on your customized itinerary package.
+Generally, we design our private tours so that there is as little time as possible in the vehicle and plenty to see.
 We travel along the scenic route wherever possible, meaning you’ll see more of the countryside and local village life.
-Inevitably, there are days when traveling between locations that may involve freeway driving and more mileage.
-Generally we try to do at least two to three attraction stops, comfort and meal stops.
+Inevitably, there are days when traveling between locations may involve freeway driving and more mileage.
+Generally we try to do at least two to three attraction stops and comfort, meal stops.
 It would be as if you had rented a car, without having to drive or concern yourself with directions, maps and the possibility of getting lost or not speaking the language.

 Some of the most memorable sightseeing can only be accomplished on foot.
-Cities like Venice, Florence to name a few are made for walking.
-You must be able to sustain extended periods of time walking and standing as on our walking tours (anywhere from 3 to 4 hours).
+Cities like Venice and Florence, to name a few, are made for walking.
+You must be able to sustain extended periods of time walking and standing (anywhere from 3 to 4 hours).

-TIP: Also to keep in mind, that most of these villages including historical city centers have cobblestones, uneven surfaces, and it is essential that you have good walking shoes with a thick rubber sole especially in the summer due to the heat coming up through the bottom of your feet.
+TIP: Also keep in mind, that most European villages, including historical city centers, have cobblestones and uneven surfaces.
+It is essential that you have good walking shoes with a thick rubber sole, especially in the summer due to the heat coming up through the bottom of your feet.
 To enjoy your private customized tour to Europe with us, you should be able to walk reasonable distances, often over unpaved and uneven surfaces.
 The countries we travel to are home to innumerable historic buildings and sites, many dating back to antiquity.
 Therefore roads, walkways and sightseeing locations may present difficulties for some guests with physical disabilities.

-NOTE: Please note that if you have a mobility concern, you may not find our private tours suitable.
+NOTE: If you have a mobility concern, you may not find our private tours suitable.
 Please contact us if you have any doubts.
 Please also check our Terms and Conditions for more detail.

-We pride ourselves in seeking and selecting unique accommodations, boutique properties with less than forty rooms in most cases, mostly small family-owned establishments and not working with chain hotels.
+We pride ourselves in seeking and selecting unique accommodations, boutique properties with fewer than forty rooms in most cases and mostly small family-owned establishments instead of chain hotels.
 You can rest assured I have personally selected all our hotels for their quality, cleanliness, comfort and location.
-Occasionally, you may have to walk up and down stairs, bring your own hair dryer and even do without cool air conditioning.
-However, the pay-off is an authentic European experience.

-The hotels we select in cities will be in the historical centers, within walking distance of major sights, shopping and museums and most are historical buildings dating from the 13th to the 19th centuries.
-On most of our tour itineraries we have also opted to stay in country villas/inns or castles to better appreciate the region itself and savor the countryside.
+In cities, we will select hotels in historical centers and within walking distance of major sights, shopping and museums.
+Most are historical buildings dating from the 13th to the 19th centuries.
+On most of our tour itineraries we have also opted to stay in country villas/inns or castles to better appreciate the region and savor the countryside.
 All of the rooms have private bath and air-conditioning.
 In some of the country estates, villas or castles, there are spas and swimming pools for you to relax and enjoy.

 - At time of booking, please let us know whether you would like a twin room (two single sized beds in a room) or a double room (one standard sized bed for 2 people) or single room.
 Room sizes in older buildings may vary and each room could have its own unique style and character.

-- We do not include porterage as most properties do not offer that service and quite honestly it is actually faster in most cases to bring up your own, even if they have one bell boy on duty to help you with your luggage.
+- We do not include porterage as most properties do not offer that service and quite honestly it is actually faster in most cases to bring up your own, even if they have a hotel porter on duty to help you with your luggage.